 An Executive Summary of the full report is available here.

-MMT received very positive feedback on its 2009 Operating Fund program, initiated as a component of the MMT’s response to the economic crisis.
+Meyer received very positive feedback on its 2009 Operating Fund program, initiated as a component of the Meyer’s response to the economic crisis.
 In recognition of the strain the weak economy continues to have on nonprofit community, the Trust offered an additional round of the Operating Fund in the fall of 2010.
 Eligibility and screening criteria were similar to those used in 2009.

 Twenty-eight requests were received.
 Nearly $728,000 were awarded to 15 organizations in nine Oregon counties in December 2010: